 - Free of bias.
 Your students will differ in many ways including language proficiency, socio-economic background, physical disabilities, etc. When constructing an exam, you should keep student differences in mind to watch for ways that the exams could create obstacles for some students.
 For example, the use of colloquial language could create difficulties for students for whom English is a first language, and examples easily understood by North American students may be inaccessible to international students.

 - Redeemable.
-An exam should not be the sole opportunity to obtain marks.
-There should be other opportunities as well.
+An exam does not be the sole opportunity to obtain marks.
 Assignments and midterms allow students to practice answering your types of questions and adapt to your expectations.

 - Demanding.
 An exam that is too easy does not accurately measure students’ understanding of the material.

 - Transparent marking criteria.
 Students should know what is expected of them.
 They should be able to identify the characteristics of a satisfactory answer and understand the relative importance of those characteristics.
-This can be achieved in many ways; you can provide feedback on assignments, describe your expectations in class, or post model solutions on a course website.
+This can be achieved in many ways; you can provide feedback on assignments, describe your expectations in class, or post model solutions.

 - Timely.
 Spread exams out over the semester.
 Giving two exams one week apart doesn’t give students adequate time to receive and respond to the feedback provided by the first exam.
 When possible, plan the exams to fit logically within the flow of the course material.
 It might be helpful to place tests at the end of important learning units rather than simply give a midterm halfway through the semester.